 The major factor that implies which format to use is the goal of the online course, MOOC and the course content.
 The video format is selected by the course design team during the course design phase when the instructional strategy is developed, for instance, the video formats are selected, the content selected for each, related student tasks, activities or assessment selected, etc.

-Another factor is based on the resources (dollars and human resource) available for video formation.
+Another factor is based on the resources (dollars and human resources) available for video formation.
 This is determined on the basis of the program, tool or hardware that is to be used for video production.
-A recent research conducted by the edX MOOC platform, showed the following findings that can be used as tips for maximizing the value of video learning:
+Recent research conducted by the edX MOOC platform showed the following findings that can be used as tips for maximizing the value of video learning:

 - Shorter videos tend to be more engaging since learner’s engagement level drops after 6 minutes.

-- Engagement trends vary between two video formats; engagement is higher with lecture style videos because of more personal feeling, as per researchers.
+- Engagement trends vary between two video formats; engagement is higher with lecture style videos because of more personal feelings, as per researchers.

-- For demonstration or tutorial videos, the format at Khan Academy that draws tablet and narrates, was revealed as a tool for engaging students more effectively than the screen cast.
+- For demonstration or tutorial videos, the format at Khan Academy that draws tablets and narrates was revealed as a tool for engaging students more effectively than the screencast.